There’s arguably no better modern investment than LeBron James rookie cards.

 And that’s without getting into his endless list of individual records.

-Here’s a roundup with a trio of the best LeBron James rookie cards, with each offering something a little different for collectors and investors alike.
+Here’s a roundup with ten of the best LeBron James rookie cards, with each offering something a little different for collectors and investors alike.

 With a total of 62 LeBron James rookie cards to choose from, there’s an abundance of valuable options.
 The majority incorporate a serial number or an auto of some kind, or even a player patch.